-Courses are delivered over the Internet through a synchronous and asynchronous e-learning platform using Moodle (Modular Object-Oriented Dynamic Learning Environment) learning management system (LMS).
+Courses are delivered over the Internet through a synchronous e-learning platform using Moodle (Modular Object-Oriented Dynamic Learning Environment) learning management system (LMS).
 In addition to Moodle, the online courses use Adobe Connect.
-These delivery models allow for students attending via distance education to receive the same live instruction and interactive learning experience as students attending on campus.
+These delivery models allow for students attending via distance education to receive the same live instruction and interactive learning experience as students attending from an in-residence location.